skyscrapers/puppet-drush/README.md

 Acknowledgement
 ---------------

-puppet-drush is very heavily based on [puppet-composer](https://github.com/willdurand/puppet-composer) by William Durand.
+puppet-drush is based on [puppet-composer](https://github.com/willdurand/puppet-composer) by William Durand.